Learn how to explore the third-party data breaches found and how to notify your employees of exposed credentials

 Filtering the Identity Breaches list

-By clicking the "Apply filters button" you can open the panel to apply filters based on different properties of the breaches like number of employees involved, severity, date, and types of data exposed.
+By clicking the "Apply filters button" you can open the panel to apply filters based on different properties of the breaches like number of employees involved, severity, date, type of breach, and types of data exposed.
 After selecting your filter criteria, click "Apply."

 How to view data found in the identity breaches module